Vincent

 Notable People Named Vincent

-Vincent Philip D'Onofrio is an American actor and filmmaker known for his versatile roles in film and television, and has been nominated for a Primetime Emmy Award.
+Vincent Philip D'Onofrio is an American actor and filmmaker known for film and TV roles and a Primetime Emmy nomination.

-Vincent Louis Gigante, also known as "The Chin," was an American mobster and former professional boxer who served as the boss of the Genovese crime family in New York City from 1981 to 2005.
+Vincent Louis Gigante known as Chin was an American mobster and former boxer who led New Yorks Genovese crime family from 1981 to 2005.

-Saint Vincent de Paul, a French Catholic priest, devoted his life to serving the poor.
+Vincent de Paul was a French Catholic priest renowned for his lifelong service to the poor.

-Vincent Cassel is a renowned French actor, honored with a César Award and a Canadian Screen Award, and nominated for a European Film Award and a Screen Actors Guild Award.
+Vincent Cassel is a French actor with a César Award and a Canadian Screen Award, plus nominations for a European Film Award and a Screen Actors Guild Award.

-Vincent Robert Capodanno Jr., M.M. was a Catholic priest and Navy chaplain who was posthumously awarded the Medal of Honor for his heroic actions during the Vietnam War, and is now considered a Servant of God by the Catholic Church.
+Vincent Robert Capodanno Jr. was a Maryknoll missionary priest and Navy chaplain killed in the Vietnam War, awarded the Medal of Honor posthumously and recognized as a Catholic Servant of God on the path to sainthood.

-Vincent Siew - Vincent C. Siew, also known as Siew Wan-chang, is a Taiwanese politician who served as the Vice President of the Republic of China (Taiwan) from 2008 to 2012 and was the first Taiwanese-born Premier of the Republic of China.
+Vincent Siew is a Taiwanese politician who served as vice president of the Republic of China from 2008 to 2012, was the first Taiwanese born premier, and was a vice chairman of the Kuomintang.

 Teresa Margarita Castillo